Azalai: Timbuktu-Taoudenni

-Agadez-Bilma
+Agadez–Bilma

-The Agadez-Bilma route, passing through the Ténéré desert and the oasis town of Fachi, takes around three weeks to complete (both ways).
-It is traditionally a twice yearly caravan from the capital of the Aïr region to the natron salt pans along the string of oases formed by the Kaouar cliffs.
+The Agadez–Bilma route, passing through the Ténéré desert and the oasis town of Fachi in eastern Niger, takes around three weeks to complete (both ways).
+It is traditionally a twice yearly caravan from the capital of the Aïr region to the natron salt pans along the string of oases formed by the Kaouar cliffs in north east Niger.
 Food and supplies were carried from Agadez each November and March and traded for bricks of salt, condensed in the natron pits of oasis towns, and to a lesser extent, dates and vegetables.
 The salt was then generally traded for animal use in the Hausaland regions to the south.

-The Agadez-Bilma Taghlamt was historically a monopoly of the Tuareg, and successively the Kel Gress, Kel Owey and Kel Ayr confederations in particular.
+The Agadez–Bilma Taghlamt was historically a monopoly of the Tuareg, and successively the Kel Gres, Kel Owey and Kel Ayr confederations in particular.
 Many Tuareg traders owned the salt pits and date plantations in Kaouar, as well as holding bonded laborers there, and traveled the caravan to administer their property.
-The Tuareg Taghlamt, numbering 10,000 camels and stretching 25 km at the beginning of the colonial period, is led by the representative of the Amenokal (confederation leader), followed by each sub group.
+The Tuareg Taghlamt, numbering 10,000 camels and stretching 25 km at the beginning of the colonial period, is led by the representative of the Amenukal (confederation leader), followed by each sub group.

 Pre-colonial history

-The Camel was introduced into the Sahara in the late first millennium, and Tuareg tribes moved south into the region in the 13th century.
-In the 18th century, Tuareg confederations captured the Kaouar oases from the Kanem-Bornu Empire and began transporting goods from Agadez.
+The camel was introduced into the Sahara in the late first millennium, and Tuareg tribes moved south into the region in the 13th century.
+In the 18th century, Tuareg confederations captured the Kaouar oases from the Kanem–Bornu Empire and began transporting goods from Agadez.